-- 1. Within a period of 20 working days following the announcement of the result of a written test (per 2019-2020: 15 working days), the student will be permitted to inspect their assessed work during an inspection opportunity to be arranged by the examiner. - 2.
-If a student has taken a resit of a written test, the student will be permitted to inspect his or her assessed work during an inspection opportunity to be arranged by the examiner within a period of 20 working days following the announcement of the result (per 2019-2020: 15 working days). - 3.
-During the inspection referred to in paragraphs 1 and 2, any student who took part in the written test may view the questions and assignments of the test in question, as well as the standards used for assessing the test. - 4.
-If a student can demonstrate that they were unable to be present at the place and time of the inspection opportunity referred to in the first paragraph for reasons beyond their control, an alternative inspection opportunity will be offered to the student at his or her request to the course coordinator.
-An alternative inspection opportunity is to be held within the period referred to in paragraph 1, if possible.
+- 1. Within a period of 15 working days following the announcement of the result of a written or digital test, the student will be permitted to inspect their assessed work during an inspection opportunity to be arranged by the examiner. - 2.
+If a student has taken a resit of a written or digital test, the student will be permitted to inspect the student's assessed work during an inspection opportunity to be arranged by the examiner within a period of 15 working days following the announcement of the result. - 3.
+During the inspection referred to in paragraphs 1 and 2, any student who took part in the written or digital test may view the questions and assignments of the test in question, as well as the standards used for assessing the test.

-5. The Examination Board's Rules and Guidelines provide a description of the procedure in respect of test inspections.
+- 4. If a student can demonstrate that they were unable to be present at the place and time of the inspection opportunity referred to in the first paragraph for reasons beyond their control, an alternative inspection opportunity will be offered to the student at the student's request to the course coordinator.
+An alternative inspection opportunity is to be held within the period referred to in section 5.7.1, if possible. - 5.
+The Examination Board's Rules and Regulations provide a description of the procedure in respect of test inspections.